neondatabase/website/content/docs/functions/math-random.md

 updatedOn: '2024-03-04T11:00:00.000Z'
 ---

-The `random()` function in PostgreSQL is used to generate random floating point values between 0.0 and 1.0.
+The POstgres `random()` function generates random floating point values between 0.0 and 1.0.

 It's particularly useful for creating some sample data, usage in simulations, or introducing randomness in queries for applications like statistical sampling and testing algorithms.